GiovanniAngelini/Angelini-and-Costantini-2025-ANOR-/README.md

 This package provides the estimation of forecasts presented in Section 4.1 of "Poisson autoregressions for forecasting extreme events: Earthquakes and Heatwaves in Italy" (Angelini G. and Costantini M.)

 Codes:
+- MainCode_Hearthquakes: The main script to run for estimating the models and obtaining forecasts of Section 4.1.
-- MainCode_Forecasting: The main script to run for estimating the models and obtaining forecasts.
+- MainCode_Temperature: The main script to run for estimating the models and obtaining forecasts of Section 4.2.
 - LogLik_PARX: Computes the log-likelihood function of the PARX model.
 - FILTER_PARX_FORECAST: Provides one-step-ahead forecast estimation for the PARX model.
 - LogLik_PAR: Computes the log-likelihood function of the PAR model.